 - Throw away capsules or tablets that look questionable -- stick together, are harder or softer than normal, or are cracked or chipped.

 - Ask your pharmacist about storage instructions.

 - Throw out unused medicine safely.
-Dispose of expired or unused medications during our School's RX Disposal Day.
-This year's event is April 27 at the Anschutz Medical Campus (I-225 and Colfax in Aurora, CO).
+Dispose of expired or unused medications during our School's RX Disposal Day, which is hosted twice yearly in the spring and fall at the Anschutz Medical Campus (I-225 and Colfax in Aurora, CO).
 Learn more.